-It’s a wonderful feeling to wrap yourself in a freshly cleaned Duvet.
-On this page, you can find some helpful information on how to wash and care for your down duvets.
+Wrapping yourself in a freshly cleaned duvet is a truly wonderful feeling.
+On this page, you can find some helpful information on how to wash, care for and generally maintain your duvet.

 Whether your duvet lasts for 5 or 15 years does not only depend on its quality (though it is an important factor) it also depends on how well the duvet is maintained.
 Do you want to enjoy your new duvet for as long as possible?
 Here are a few guidelines you can follow to ensure maximum longevity of your down duvet.

 Down duvets are easy to clean: simply ventilating your duvet ensures that it stays dry, smells pleasant and maintains its fill power.
 This must be done in dry weather.
 However make sure that your duvet is not exposed to direct sunlight.
 A temperature higher than 37°C will cause the down to lose its elasticity.
 When down clumps together, you can shake it loose by hand or put it in a dryer with a dampened (and well wrung) towel.
 The warm, moist air in the dryer loosens the tufts of down and creates airiness without losing fill power.

 Please do not use a carpet knocker or vacuum cleaner to shake and clean your duvet as it might cause damage to the outer fabric.
 Pores in the fabric will expand and the feathers and down might come out.
 The fabric cover is very tightly sewn and prevents any dust from entering.
 Tapping or vacuuming can damage the down because it breaks down the delicate intertwined tufts inside.
 If you need to clean the surface of the duvet we recommend a light brushing and a moderate shaking to best maintain your duvet.